kayla-chan-wy/currency-converter/README.md

 # Currency Converter

-This is a React app built with Typescript and Material UI that allows you to convert between different currencies and calculate exchange rates based on the current market rates.
+Welcome to Currency Converter, a powerful web application built with React JS, TypeScript, and Material UI.
+The Currency Converter allows you to effortlessly convert between different currencies by choosing your buy and sell currencies from dropdowns.
+It fetches the latest exchange rates from a free open-source API library, ensuring you get accurate and up-to-date currency conversions.

 To try out the app, please click [here](https://kayla-chan-wy.github.io/currency-converter).

 ## Features
-* Convert between different currencies
-* Calculate exchange rates based on current market rates
-* User-friendly interface with Material UI components
+* **Currency Conversion**: With Currency Converter, you can select your buy and sell currencies from the dropdowns and instantly view the converted amount based on the latest exchange rates.
+* **Real-Time Exchange Rates**: The app fetches the latest exchange rates from a free open-source API library, ensuring accurate conversions for a wide range of currencies.
+* **User-Friendly Interface**: Currency Converter boasts an intuitive and user-friendly interface, making currency conversions a seamless experience for users of all levels.

+## Technologies Used
+Currency Converter is powered by cutting-edge technologies for a seamless currency conversion experience:

+* **React JS**: Currency Converter leverages React JS to create dynamic and interactive user interfaces, enabling smooth currency conversions.
+* **TypeScript**: By incorporating TypeScript, Currency Converter ensures type safety, improved code quality, and enhanced development productivity.
+* **Material UI**: The app utilizes Material UI, a popular React component library, to achieve a modern and visually appealing design.
-* Accurate and up-to-date exchange rate data from an open source library via an API call
+* **Free Open Source API Library**: Currency Converter fetches real-time exchange rate data from a reliable free open-source API library.

 ## Acknowledgements
 I'm grateful to be able to use [this open source library](https://github.com/fawazahmed0/currency-api) to get the latest exchange rate data via API calls.
 This helps us provide accurate and up-to-date exchange rate information to our users.
 Thank you to the developers of this library for making it available to us and the wider community.